What Is SR-22 Insurance?

 • Not paying court-ordered child support

-If you've had your license suspended or revoked, the DMV may issue a hardship or restricted license for certain needs, such as driving to work or school.
+If you've had your license suspended or revoked, your state's department of motor vehicles (DMV) may issue a hardship or restricted license for certain needs, such as driving to work or school.
 However, an SR-22 is typically a stipulation for getting one.

 In most states, an SR-22 will be in effect for three years from the date of the offense.
 However, some states may have longer or shorter requirements, so check with your local DMV to get details for your situation.